 Speed#

-Download Whisperer
+Get Whisperer

-Create a Per-App Profile for Your IDE
+Create a Profile for Your IDE

 “Create a React component called UserProfile that takes a user ID prop, fetches the user data from the API, shows a loading spinner while fetching, and displays the name, email, and avatar in a card layout”

-Voice Dictation with Claude Code#
+Using Claude Code#

 “Look at the authentication module and add rate limiting.
 Use a sliding window algorithm with a limit of 5 attempts per minute per IP address.
 Add tests for the rate limiter.”